-- So what kinds of foods are rich in these flavonoids?
-According to the new study Inflammation-Calming Foods That May Help You Live Longer Nature Communications, foods rich in flavonoids—which help reduce inflammation—can lower your risk of dying from cancer and heart disease.
+- According to a new study in the journal Nature Communications, foods rich in flavonoids—which help reduce inflammation—can lower your risk of dying from cancer and heart disease.

-- It’s recommended to get about 500 milligrams (mg) per day of flavonoids from foods like berries, apples, grapes, bananas, published in the journal.
+- It’s recommended to get about 500 milligrams (mg) per day of flavonoids from foods like berries, apples, grapes, bananas, contains around 60 mg of flavanols.

 According to new research out of Edith Cowan University (ECU) in Australia, compounds found in many of these fruits and vegetables may be responsible for some of the benefits: Called flavonoids, these compounds can help reduce your risk of dying early due to chronic disease.

-In the study, cup of joe Nature Communications, researchers crunched the data from the Danish Diet, Cancer, and Health cohort, which looked at the diets of 56,048 Danes over 23 years.
+In the study, Journal of Agricultural and Food Chemistry Nature Communications, researchers crunched the data from the Danish Diet, Cancer, and Health cohort, which looked at the diets of 56,048 Danes over 23 years.

 Their findings?
 Participants who consumed around 500 milligrams (mg) of flavonoids per day had the lowest risk of dying early from cancer or heart disease.
 However, the link was strongest for those at a higher risk of these diseases, such as people who smoked cigarettes regularly or consumed more than two alcoholic drinks each day.

-Here’s why: According to in the journal., study coauthor and postdoctoral research fellow at ECU’s School of Medical and Health Sciences, underlying inflammation and tissue and cell damage can up your risk of heart disease and cancer.
+Here’s why: According to Amazing Runners World Show., study coauthor and postdoctoral research fellow at ECU’s School of Medical and Health Sciences, underlying inflammation and tissue and cell damage can up your risk of heart disease and cancer.
 Flavonoid compounds have been shown to reduce these levels.

 “We think that might be why people who have a diet rich in these flavonoid compounds have a lower risk of heart disease and cancer,” she told Runner’s World.
 “As smoking and high alcohol consumption can increase inflammation, this may be why flavonoids are more protective in people who smoke and drink too much.”

 However, even if you don’t smoke and drink regularly, everyone can benefit from getting about 500 mg of flavonoids per day, according to Bondonno.
-She did note that those who do smoke or drink regularly “might obtain further benefit” from consuming more than 500 mg of flavonoids per day.
+She did note that those who do smoke or drink regularly “might obtain further benefit” from consuming more So what kinds of foods are rich in these flavonoids?
+According to the.

 - Berries